soniakandah/notw-revisited/34-Yet_to_Learn.md

 # Yet to Learn

+Previous Chapter
+Table of Contents
+Compare to Original
+Next Chapter

+Chapter 34
+Yet to Learn

 THE NEXT MORNING I blearily awoke after two hours of sleep, bundled myself onto one of the wagons and proceeded to drowse away the morning.
 It was nearly noon before I realized that we had taken on another passenger at the inn last night.

-His name was Josn, and he had paid Roent for passage to Anilin.
-He had an easy manner and an honest smile.
-He seemed an earnest man.
-I did not like him.
+Her name was Josephine, and she had paid Roe for passage to Anilin.
+She had an easy manner and an honest smile.
+She seemed earnest.
+I did not like her.

 My reason was simple.
-He spent the entire day riding next to Denna.
-He flattered her outrageously and joked with her about becoming one of his wives.
+She spent the entire day riding next to Deren.
+She flattered him outrageously and joked with him effortlessly.
 She seemed unaffected by the late hours we had kept the night before, looking as bright and fresh as ever.

 The result was that I spent the day being irritated and jealous while acting unconcerned.
 Since I was too proud to join their conversation, I was left to myself.
-I spent the day thinking sullen thoughts, trying to ignore the sound of his voice and occasionally remembering the way Denna had looked last night with the moon reflecting off the water behind her.
+I spent the day thinking sullen thoughts, trying to ignore the sound of her voice and occasionally remembering the way Deren had looked last night with the moon reflecting off the water behind him.

-That night I was planning to ask Denna to go for a walk after everyone turned in for the night.
-But before I could approach her, Josn went to one of the wagons and brought back a large black case with brass buckles along the side.
+That night I was planning to ask Deren to go for a walk after everyone turned in for the night.
+But before I could approach him, Josephine went to one of the wagons and brought back a large black case with brass buckles along the side.
 The sight of it made my heart turn sideways in my chest.

-Sensing the group’s anticipation, though not mine in particular, Josn slowly undid the brass clasps and drew out his lute with an air of studied nonchalance.
+Sensing the group’s anticipation, though not mine in particular, Josephine slowly undid the brass clasps and drew out her lute with an air of studied nonchalance.
 It was a trouper’s lute, its long, graceful neck and round bowl were painfully familiar.
-Sure of everyone’s attention, he cocked his head and strummed, pausing to listen to the sound.
-Then, nodding to himself, he started to play.
+Sure of everyone’s attention, she cocked her head and strummed, pausing to listen to the sound.
+Then, nodding to herself, she started to play.

-He had a fair tenor and reasonably clever fingers.
-He played a ballad, then a light, quick drinking song, then a slow, sad melody in a language that I didn’t recognize but suspected might be Yllish.
-Lastly he played “Tinker Tanner,” and everyone came in on the chorus.
+She had a fair voice and reasonably clever fingers.
+She played a ballad, then a light, quick drinking song, then a slow, sad melody in a language that I didn’t recognize but suspected might be Yllish.
+Lastly she played “Tinker Tanner,” and everyone came in on the chorus.
 Everyone but me.

 I sat still as stone with my fingers aching.
 I wanted to play, not listen.
 Want isn’t strong enough a word.
 I was hungry for it, starved.
-I’m not proud of the fact that I thought about stealing his lute and leaving in the dark of the night.
+I’m not proud of the fact that I thought about stealing her lute and leaving in the dark of the night.

-He finished the song with a flourish, and Roent clapped his hands a couple of times to get everyone’s attention.
+She finished the song with a flourish, and Roe clapped their hands a couple of times to get everyone’s attention.
 “Time for sleep.
 You sleep too late-”

-Derrik broke in, gently teasing. “…we get left behind.
-We know, Master Roent.
+Brandy broke in, gently teasing. “…we get left behind.
+We know, Master Roe.
 We’ll be ready to roll with the light.”

-Josn laughed and flipped open his lute case with his foot.
-But before he could put it away I called over to him.
+Josephine laughed and flipped open her lute case with her foot.
+But before she could put it away I called over to her.
 “Could I see that for a second?”
 I tried to keep the desperation out of my voice, tried to make it sound like idle curiosity.

 I hated myself for the question.
-Asking to hold a musician’s instrument is roughly similar to asking to kiss a man’s wife.
+Asking to hold a musician’s instrument is roughly similar to asking to kiss another’s lover.
 Nonmusicians don’t understand.
-An instrument is like a companion and a lover.
+An instrument was in it’s own way a companion and a lover.
 Strangers ask to touch and hold with annoying regularity.
 I knew better, but I couldn’t help myself.
 “Just for a second?”

-I saw him stiffen slightly, reluctant.
+I saw her stiffen slightly, reluctant.
 But keeping friendly appearances is a minstrel’s business just as much as music.
-“Certainly,” he said with a jocularity that I saw as false but was probably convincing for the others.
-He strode over to me and held it out.
+“Certainly,” she said with a jocularity that I saw as false but was probably convincing for the others.
+She strode over to me and held it out.
 “Be careful…”

-Josn took a couple of steps back and gave a very good appearance of being at ease.
-But I saw how he stood with his arms slightly bent, ready to rush forward and whisk the lute away from me if the need arose.
+Josephine took a couple of steps back and gave a very good appearance of being at ease.
+But I saw how she stood with her arms slightly bent, ready to rush forward and whisk the lute away from me if the need arose.

 I turned it over in my hands.
 Objectively, it was nothing special.
-My father would have rated it as one short step above firewood.
+My mother would have rated it as one short step above firewood.
 I touched the wood.
 I cradled it against my chest.

 I spoke without looking up.
 “It’s beautiful,” I said softly, my voice rough with emotion.

-It was beautiful .
+It was beautiful.
 It was the most beautiful thing I had seen in three years.
 More beautiful than the sight of a spring field after three years of living in that pestilent cesspit of a city.
-More beautiful than Denna.
+More beautiful than Deren.
 Almost.

 I can honestly say that I was still not really myself.
 I was only four days away from living on the streets.
 I was not the same person I had been back in the days of the troupe, but neither was I yet the person you hear about in stories.
 I had changed because of Tarbean.
 I had learned many things it would have been easier to live without.